discourse/discourse/CONTRIBUTING.md

   * Fill in some details about your potential patch including a meaningful title.
   * Click "Send pull request".

-  Once these steps are done, you will soon receive feedback from The Discourse team!
+  Thanks for that -- we'll get to your pull request ASAP, we love pull requests!

 10. Responding to Feedback

-  The Discourse team may recommend adjustments to your code, and this is perfectly normal.
+  The Discourse team may recommend adjustments to your code.
 Part of interacting with a healthy open-source community requires you to be open to learning new techniques and strategies; *don't get discouraged!* Remember: if the Discourse team suggest changes to your code, **they care enough about your work that they want to include it**, and hope that you can assist by implementing those revisions on your own.

 [m]: http://meta.discourse.org